 |Video game publisher||Discount for cooperation||Fine (€)|

-On February 2, 2017, the Commission opened a formal antitrust investigation into the bilateral agreements between Valve Corporation and the other 5 publishers
+On February 2, 2017, the Commission opened formal antitrust proceedings regarding the bilateral agreements between Valve Corporation and the other 5 publishers

 On April 5, 2019, the Commission sent Valve and the others a Statement of Objections on “geoblocking” of PC video games.

-This investigation is a separate proceeding from the Commission’s e-commerce competition investigation, but follows up on some of the issues identified in that investigation.
+This investigation is a stand-alone proceeding, independent of the Commission’s e-commerce competition law investigation, but follows up on some of the issues identified there.

-The investigations into “geo-blocking” of PC video games complement Regulation 2018/302 on unjustified “geo-blocking”, which has been in force across the EU since December 3, 2018.
+The investigations into PC video game “geo-blocking” complement Regulation 2018/302 on unjustified “geo-blocking,” which has been in effect across the EU since December 3, 2018.

-Article 101 of the Treaty on the Functioning of the European Union (TFEU) and Article 53 of the Agreement on the European Economic Area prohibit agreements between companies that prevent, restrict or distort competition within the EU single market.
+Article 101 of the Treaty on the Functioning of the European Union (TFEU) and Article 53 of the Agreement on the European Economic Area prohibit agreements between undertakings that prevent, restrict or distort competition within the EU’s internal market.

-More information on this case will be available under the case numbers AT.40413; 40414; 40420; 40422; 40424 in the publicly accessible register on the Commission’s competition website once confidentiality issues have been resolved.
+More information on this case will be available in the public case register on the Commission’s competition website under the case numbers AT.40413; 40414; 40420; 40422; 40424 once confidentiality issues have been resolved.

 Action for damages

-Any person or company affected by anticompetitive conduct such as that described in this case may bring an action in the courts of the Member States seeking damages.
-Both the case law of the Court of Justice and Council Regulation (EC) No. 1/2003 confirm that in cases before national courts, a Commission decision is binding evidence that the conduct took place and was illegal.
-Even if the Commission has imposed a fine on the cartel participants in question, damages may be awarded without being reduced because of the Commission’s fine.
+Any person or business affected by anticompetitive conduct such as that described in this case may bring an action in the courts of the Member States seeking damages.
+Both the case law of the Court of Justice and Council Regulation (EC) No 1/2003 confirm that in cases before national courts, a Commission decision is binding evidence that the conduct took place and was unlawful.
+Even if the Commission has imposed a fine on the cartel participants concerned, damages may be awarded without being reduced on account of the Commission’s fine.